ASUQTR-IT/wiki-backup/IT_Doc/Intranet.md

 ![intranet-leantime-3.png](/it-documentation/intranet-leantime-3.png)

-You can create task here and
+You can create task here and asign to a step, set it's priority.